Builderall vs Clickfunnels – Which is Best to Create High Converting Marketing Funnels?

 Builderall’s 3 Page Builders

-I’ve used multiple drag-n-drop page builders in my day, but honestly, building a simple lead generation (optin) funnel was a challenge with Builderall's drag and drop editor.
+I’ve used multiple drag-and-drop editors to build funnels, but honestly, building a simple lead generation (optin) funnel was a challenge with Builderall's drag and drop editor.

 Here’s why: Builderall has 3-page builders!

-Here’s a video I recorded a while back after I discovered how to properly use Builderall.
+Here’s a video I recorded a while back after I discovered how to properly do things with Builderall.
 It's about how to easily create an optin funnel in Builderall with the Drag and Drop Pixel Perfect builder from start to finish.

 Why Builderall didn't just stick with one page builder like Clickfunnels is beyond me.

-It was a tad frustrating for me to get the ball rolling with Builderall, I couldn’t imagine how it’d be for a beginner just starting to build digital marketing funnels.
+It was a tad frustrating for me to get the ball rolling with Builderall, I couldn’t imagine how it’d be for a beginner just starting to build funnels.

 Clickfunnel’s Single Page Builder